henryju/shipit2018-sonarcloud-android/README_TEST.md

  * Coverage %
  * Duplications %
  * LOC Count

+### Notifications
+:App users have the option to receive automatic notification when your project's Quality Gate status changes.

 Note: Based on your SonarCloud permissions, you will see the projects that are relevant to your account.